 (i) Apply to fines; or

-(ii) Require the Board to reinstate any former licensee.
+(ii) Require the disciplinary panel to reinstate any former licensee.